chrisgrieser/nvim-various-textobjs/README.md

 ### Use your own keybindings
 If you want to set your own keybindings, you can do so by calling the respective functions.
-The function names correspond to the textobject names from the [overview table](#list-of-text-objects).
+The function names correspond to the text object names from the [overview table](#list-of-text-objects).

 > [!NOTE]